Career and technical education courses

 Taking CTE courses can help broaden your knowledge base in key areas.
 They might also help you meet criteria for recertification, endorsements and professional development.
 Please note that requirements for various career education areas differ, so be sure to check with your state agency prior to enrolling.

-Enroll in career education courses and learn:
+Enroll in career and technical education courses and learn:

 - Strategies to enhance CTE student employability.

 - How to identify external factors that influence the CTE classroom.